Steps to Becoming an Accountant in North Carolina

 Accounting Salaries in North Carolina’s Major Cities and Non-Metro Areas

 Some accountants working outside of urban areas can still make good money.
-Accountants and auditors in the Northeastern North Carolina nonmetropolitan area earned an average salary of $68,270 in 2014 according to the Bureau of Labor Statistics (BLS).
+Accountants and auditors in the Piedmont area, for example, earned an average salary of $69,390 in 2018 according to the Bureau of Labor Statistics (BLS).

 Tax Preparer Salaries in North Carolina’s Major Cities and Non-Metro Areas

 Salaries for tax preparers in urban areas tend to be higher than for their counterparts in nonmetropolitan areas.
-The average salary for tax preparers in Western North Carolina was $26,080 in 2014, while those in Charlotte earned $54,460 on average.
+The average salary for tax preparers in Southeastern North Carolina was $27,880 in 2018, while those in Asheville earned $58,560 on average.

-The table below shows 2014 tax preparer salary data for professionals working in North Carolina’s metropolitan and non-metro areas (US Bureau of Labor Statistics).
+The table below shows 2018 tax preparer salary data for professionals working in North Carolina’s metropolitan and non-metro areas.